xnih/satori/README.md

 I am NOT a programmer, I hack code together, so this is what it is.
 Time permitting I'll continue to bring new modules into this that were in the windows version and more importantly update the fingerprint files.

 ## interesting notes
-Verified it appears to run fine on Risc V architecture on teh VisionFive 2 at least with no mods.
+Verified it appears to run fine on Risc V Architecture on the VisionFive 2 at least with no mods.

 ## ssl - if you want more fingerprints
 You'll need to download the ja3er.com json file if you want a decent DB of fingerprints, otherwise the xml version that is part of satori right now is primarily from sslbl.abuse.ch/ja3-fingerprints